Family Law

 Spousal Support and Child Support Are Calculated Together

-Post-Divorce Alimony Is Part of the Equitable Distribution Picture
+Post Divorce Alimony Is Part of the Equitable Distribution Picture

 The support terms set during your divorce become part of a court order with the force of law.
-Every month under an order that was poorly negotiated or improperly calculated is financial damage that cannot be recovered.
+Every month under an order that was poorly negotiated or improperly calculated is financial damage that usually cannot be recovered.

 Early strategy determines leverage.
 Call 412-351-4422 or schedule a consultation before the next conference date.